Single Leg Drills on the Bike — Do They Actually Improve Your Pedal Stroke?

 Targeted strength training off the bike

-Frustrated by persistent left-right imbalance despite years of single-leg drill work, a lot of riders I’ve spoken with finally closed the gap within one training block after adding two strength sessions a week with unilateral lower body emphasis.
-The gap doesn’t close through more drills.
-It closes through building the actual strength that the weaker leg is missing.
+Frustrated by a persistent left-right imbalance despite years of single-leg drill work, a lot of riders I’ve spoken with finally closed the gap within one training block after adding two strength sessions a week — Bulgarian split squats, single-leg Romanian deadlifts, step-ups with a 16-inch box.
+Unilateral emphasis throughout.

 The Bottom Line